mumairofficial/khalilstemmler-website-2019/src/pages/articles/solid-principles/single-responsibility.md

 ### Almost

-Almost, because after reading and understanding what this `removeUserHandler` `use case` [^1] adapter does, it appears to be responsible 2 things.
+Almost, because after reading and understanding what this `removeUserHandler` `use case` [^1] adapter does, it appears to be responsible for 2 things.

 1. **removing the user** _in addition to_
 2. **all side effects of doing just that** (sending an email, notifying the user, logging when a failure happens).